kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Overview**

-Tables used:
+Tables Used:
 | Table | Why |
 | ----- | --- |
 | sales | Contains the customer and what they purchased. |
 | menu  | Contains the product name. |

-For this problem, I manually calcuated the expected output so I knew exactly what would and wouldn't work to get the right data.
-For this case, the expected output is:
+Expected Results:
-- A: ramen
+- Customer A bought ramen the most
-- B: curry, ramen, and sushi (all three were bought an equal number of times)
+- Customer B bought curry, ramen, and sushi the most (all three were bought an equal number of times)
-- C: ramen
+- Customer C bought ramen the most

-From there, I knew I needed to use either RANK or DENSE_RANK as the ROW_NUMBER function would skip over 2 of the 3 outputs for B. In this case, I chose RANK since I only needed the top 1 values anyway.

 I solved this by:
 1. I used COUNT on product_id to figure out the number of products each customer ordered.